Who defines Seattle?

 Among the amusing incidents from that drama was a protest action staged on January 21, 1997, when roughly 75 local homeless citizens and advocates invaded the downtown Nordstrom store (then in its original Westlake Center location) and the brand-new NikeTown wearing bathrobes and shower caps and bearing rubber duckies and toothbrushes.
 These activists were ostensibly searching for a place to take a shower, but in fact they were agitating to draw public attention to Seattle City Council plans to defund the proposed hygiene center.

 The protest, which took place at noon, was strategically scheduled that day to coincide with a meeting of the council’s Health, Housing, Human Services, Education and Libraries Committee, in which the committee planned to vote on the disputed location of the hygiene center.
-The following day, responding apparently to the attention brought by the protest, the committee relented somewhat and informally agreed to install public toilets at the Glen Hotel site.
+The following day, apparently responding to the attention brought by the protest, the committee relented somewhat and informally agreed to install public toilets at the Glen Hotel site.
 Eventually, an alternative location was settled upon, at Ninth Avenue and Virginia Street, just outside the downtown retail core.
-The Urban Rest Stop finally opened in March 2000, seven long years after its original conception.
+The Urban Rest Stop finally opened on March 13, 2000, seven long years after its original conception.

 Another sign of Seattle’s apparent ascension to world-class status arrived with the May 20, 1996, Newsweek cover story titled “Seattle Reigns.”
 Featuring CNN liberal pundit, Slate founder, and recent Seattle transplant Michael Kinsley on the cover wearing pristine rain gear and awkwardly holding a salmon, the article extolled the virtues of the city that had by then become a brazen magnet for wealth, prestige, and ambition: